Lovely sunbird: Description and taxonomy

-Ebird describes it as "A tiny bird of wooded areas from the lowlands to the mountains of Palawan and neighboring islands.
-Has a fairly long, curved bill, a whitish belly, and olive wings.
-Male has a pointed green tail, a bright red back, sides, and head, a purple crown and moustache stripe, and a yellow chest with fine red streaking.
-Male is unmistakable.
-The drab female is similar to other female sunbirds, but is the only one with a combination of very small size, pale underparts, and olive wings.
-Voice is a repeated up-and-down "chip-chap! chip-chap! chip-chap!"
+A male lovely sunbird showing the distinctive red streaking on its breast.

-It was formerly conspecific with the Handsome sunbird but is differentiated by the red streaking on its breast versus the latter's plain yellow breast.
+The lovely sunbird was formerly considered conspecific with the handsome sunbird but is differentiated by the prominent red streaking on its breast versus the latter's plain yellow breast.
+Measuring roughly 8 to 11 centimeters in total length, it ranks among the smallest sunbird species endemic to the Philippine archipelago.
+While the male displays a brilliant crimson back and head alongside its finely streaked yellow chest, the duller female lacks these red breast markings entirely.
 This species is monotypic.

 Ecology and behavior

-Not much is known about its diet but it is pressumed to have the typical flowerpecker diet of small fruits, insects, nectar especially from mistletoes.
-Typically seen singly, pairs, small groups and joins mixed species flocks.
-Breeding has been recorded on February but otherwise breeding is unrecorded.
+Not much is known about its diet, but it is presumed to have a typical sunbird diet consisting of small fruits, insects, and nectar, especially from mistletoes.
+Typically seen singly, in pairs, or small groups, it often joins mixed-species flocks.
+Breeding has been recorded in February, but otherwise its breeding habits remain unrecorded.